How does this end? Neil Steinberg on the Israel-Palestine conflict

 So how does this end?

 Because all conflicts end.
 The Greeks are not still fighting the Trojans, except in Emily Wilson’s excellent new translation of “The Iliad.”
-The British and French patched up their difference, so pronounced under Napoleon.
-Even the Catholics and Protestants in Ireland, who seemed as if they would be at each other’s throats forever, eventually stopped, lessened their grip, and looked in each other’s faces, let go, shook hands.
+The British and French patched up their differences, so pronounced under Napoleon.
+Even the Catholics and Protestants in Northern Ireland, who seemed as if they would be at each other’s throats forever, eventually stopped, lessened their grip and looked in each other’s faces, let go, shook hands.

 How does this conflict end?